 Standoff weapons/explosive detection devices to enhance force protection and Lightweight armor for ground mobility vehicles.
 Concealable soft body armor with improved ballistic protection and visually undetectable from a close range.
 Area denial technologies and systems.

 Increased armour on individual soldiers goes contrary to a principle of urban warfare: mobility.
 But, using advanced body and vehicle armour could allow military forces to set up their own temporary strongholds, from which they can fight the enemy in their territory.
 This perhaps seems strange, but we have seen operations in Afghanistan whereby troops in remote Fire Bases were essentially used as ‘bait’ to draw out the Taliban from their homes into a more traditional battlefield environment where ISAF forces had superiority.

 Communications technologies with a low probability of detection / low probability of intercept (LPI/LPD) data and communications to and from urban environment.
 Another item on its list is a wearable omnidirectional antenna technology for dismounted soldiers.

+Given the dangers of physically entering cities on the ground, drones offer a safer alternative.
+Underwater drones can patrol seaside towns.
 Lightweight active selective jamming payloads that allow user to remotely program jamming frequencies and notch filters to deconflict with other onboard sensors.
 Smart antennas ( analogous to software defined radios) that allow users to remotely tune the antenna to selected frequencies in real time.
 Lightweight rapidly rechargeable UAS power sources for air vehicle propulsion and/ or mission payloads.

 Scalable effect weapons